 EVA foam padding.
 Soft gel cushioning.
 Sturdy double straps and quick-release clips that are easy to adjust.
-Pads stay put where you need them when you have to be on your knees for extended periods of time.
+Stay put where you need them when you have to kneel for extended periods of time.
 Money-back guarantee.
 No scratchy hook-and-loop tape.
 Custom fit by adjusting 2 elastic adjustable straps.
-Great customer service.

 Some people have trouble with the straps either breaking after a short time, cutting into the leg, or the elastic bunching up.